Participation Portal

 Sharing: Participants may also choose the Sharing pathway by submitting an abstract that presents any novel ideas or existing work, whether practice-based or research-based, to be shared as a poster or paper.
 These submissions will be reviewed by the organising team and, if recommended, selected for presentation.
 Please note that the program’s primary aim is to offer an immersive learning environment, which means that only a very limited number of competitive oral and poster presentation slots will be available.

-Notification of acceptance of abstracts/SOI: 10 June 2026
+Notification of Acceptance of abstracts/SOI: 30 June 2026

 Proposals may present empirical investigations using quantitative, qualitative, or mixed-methods designs that offer new evidence on the development, expression, and outcomes of gratitude; theoretical or conceptual contributions that refine existing models or propose novel frameworks grounded in scientific literature; or practitioner-oriented work that showcases evidence-based interventions, educational programs, community initiatives, or policy recommendations aimed at fostering gratitude within schools, families, organizations, and wider societal systems.